Fairfield City Council: Demographics

 The median weekly income for residents within the City of Fairfield was lower than the national average, being one of the factors that place the city in an area of social disadvantage.

 As at the 2016 census, the influence of Vietnamese culture and language was statistically strong, evidenced by the proportion of residents with Vietnamese ancestry (nearly twenty times higher than the national average), the proportion of residents who spoke Vietnamese as either a first or second language (also nearly twenty times higher than the national average), and the proportion of residents who stated a religious affiliation with Catholicism and Buddhism (the latter being in excess of nine times the national average).

 Council

 Current composition and election method

-Fairfield City Council is composed of twelve Councillors, including the Mayor, for a fixed four-year term of office.
-The Mayor has been directly elected since 2004, while the twelve other Councillors are elected proportionally to two separate wards, each electing four Councillors.
-The most recent election was held on 2 December 2021, and the makeup of the council, including the Mayor, is as follows:
+Fairfield City Council is composed of thirteen councillors, including the mayor, for a fixed four-year term of office.
+The mayor has been directly elected since 2004, while the twelve other Councillors are elected proportionally to two separate wards, each electing six councillors.
+The most recent election was held on 2 December 2021, and the makeup of the council, including the mayor, is as follows:

 The current Council, elected in 2021, in order of election by ward, is: